jacekpietrzak/jacekpietrzak/README.md

 ### 👨‍💻 About Me:

-A passionate junior Full-Stack Developer from Poland.
+A passionate Full-Stack Developer from Poland.

 - 🔭 I am seeking new opportunities and challenges as a Full-Stack Developer.
 - 🌱 Exploring TypeScript, NestJS, PostgreSQL and React Native.